flyingfishfuse/pybashy/README.md

         	}
     success_message = "[+] Test Sucessful!"
     failure_message = "[-] Test Failure!"

-only one set of commands can be at the top level of a file
-  - Multiple sets can be placed in thier own unique functions
-  - functions MUST START with "function"
-  - many of these allowed

     def function_test_function1(params):
       steps = { 'ls_user' : ["ls -la ~/", "[+] Command Sucessful", "[-]  Command Failed!
 Check the logfile!"],